Brad Maynard: Early life

 Maynard was born in Tipton, Indiana.
 He attended Sheridan High School in Hamilton County, Indiana, where he played high school football for the Blackhawks.

 College career

-Maynard attended Ball State University, where he played for the Ball State Cardinals football team.
+Maynard attended Ball State University, where he played for the Cardinals.
 He averaged 44.2 yards per kick, ranking third in NCAA history.
 He amassed over 10,700 yards on 242 punts.
 Maynard was named onto the consensus All-American selection and All-Mid-American Conference first-team pick.
 He won MAC Defensive Player-of-the-Year and MVP following his senior campaign.
 He majored in business while playing for the Cardinals.
 He was described as quiet, humble, and hard working during his collegiate years.

 Maynard was inducted into Ball State's Athletic Hall of Fame on February 8, 2008.
 On May 30, 2013, Maynard was inducted to the MAC Hall of Fame.